zuhriD/promosi_kampus/README.md

 # Baca Sebelum RUN

-This is a Laravel project for ngebengkel.
+This is a Laravel project for promosi_kampus.

 ## Before Running